akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 7 — The King’s Frustration
+## Chapter 7 — The oak doors crashed, and the music died

 The great oak doors of Rockingham’s hunting lodge crashed inward.
 Every head in the hall snapped toward the sound.
 Conversation and music died.
 Meal preparation paused.
 Even the hounds by the hearth flattened their ears.